-To Reduce E-Commerce Churn, Lean on Data at Each Step of the Customer Journey
+To Reduce Churn, E-commerce Marketplaces Must Lean on Data

 Over the years, customer personas have become a mainstay in most marketing departments.
 Developed by market research firms, identifiers such as “18- to 24-year-old city dwellers” or “65-and-older TikTok users” have informed companies where to focus their marketing efforts, what verbiage will resonate across channels and how their brands will be perceived.
 But because these customer experiences hold a direct impact on a company’s bottom line, there’s danger in relying solely on these generalized dossiers.